zkhin/backend/README.md

 This is the primary stack, it holds everything not explicitly relegated to one of the other stacks.

 Most development takes place here.
 To initialize the development environment, run `poetry install` in the stack root directory.

-#### `real-auth`

-Holds:

-- Api endpoints to asist in sign up / sign in process
-- Planned: Cognito resources will be moved in here (they are still in `real-main` at the moment)

-Please see the [real-auth README](./real-auth/README.md) for further details.

 #### `real-cloudfront`